achillessaxby/PUI2016_aes807/HW4_aes807/README.md

 #### Statistical Analysis done on a paper published that involved both MANCOVA and ANCOVA tests - so I thought it would be best to use this paper so that I can get exposed and learn about how both can be used simultaneously and how two different tests are clubbed togeather to show a single result.

+#### Here MANCOVA's were used first and ANCOVA's were used inside/follow up of the MANCOVA tests to determine/understand certain Interdependent qualities

 | **Statistical Analyses	|  IV(s)  |  IV type(s) |  DV(s)  |  DV type(s)  |  Control Var | Control Var type  | Question to be answered | _H0_ | alpha | link to paper **|
 |:----------:|:----------|:------------|:-------------|:-------------|:------------|:------------- |:------------------|:----:|:-------:|:-------|
 MANCOVA	| 1, Ranks of values | ordinal | 1, did Self Affirmation or no| categorical | 1, age | continuous (could also be categoridcal) | 	Do participants in self-affirmation rak  value significantly higher than control group | Ranks test groups <= Ranks control group | 0.05 | [The Phrenic Component of Acute Schizophrenia – A Name and Its Physiological Reality](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0033459) |